-3 lecture hours, 2 laboratory/tutorial hours, 0.5 course.
+3 lecture hours, 0.5 course.

 Note: Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.